 Before you purchase land, sign a lease, or even contact a Real Estate Agent, contact the Business Hub to explain what you're planning on doing.
 City staff will help you 'define' your business with regard to the Zoning By-law.
 This will help you be more confident in your search for a location, and save you a lot of headaches and money if it is done far enough in advance.

-Do not rely on a friend, the landlord, other businesses, or a real estate agent for this information.
+Do not rely solely on a friend, the landlord, other businesses, or a real estate agent for this information.
 Go right to the source: A City of London Business & Zoning Coordinator!

 Home Based Businesses